david-dick/firefox-marionette/README.md

                                   $firefox->pause(4),
                 )->release();

+## restart

+restarts the browser.
+After the restart, [capabilities](https://metacpan.org/pod/Firefox::Marionette::Capabilities) should be restored.
+The same profile settings should be applied, but the current state of the browser (such as the [uri](https://metacpan.org/pod/Firefox::Marionette#uri) will be reset (like after a normal browser restart).
+This method is primarily intended for use by the [update](https://metacpan.org/pod/Firefox::Marionette#update) method.
+Not sure if this is useful by itself.

+    use Firefox::Marionette();

+    my $firefox = Firefox::Marionette->new();

+    $firefox->restart(); # but why?

+This method returns [itself](https://metacpan.org/pod/Firefox::Marionette) to aid in chaining methods.

 ## screen\_orientation

 returns the current browser orientation.
 This will be one of the valid primary orientation values 'portrait-primary', 'landscape-primary', 'portrait-secondary', or 'landscape-secondary'.
 This method is only currently available on Android (Fennec).